mort666/yubikey_database_authenticatable/README.md

 ## Installation

-This plugin requires Rails 3.0.x and 3.1.x and Devise 1.3.4+.
+This plugin requires Rails 3.0.x, 3.1.x and 3.2.x and Devise 2.2.3+.
 Additionally the Yubikey Ruby library found here is required.

 <https://github.com/titanous/yubikey>

+The latest git version has a fix for a MITM attack element when communicating with the Yubico servers, this doesn't appear to be reflected in the published gem.

 The gem for the Yubikey library will need to be added to your Gemfile.
 To install the plugin add this plugin to your Gemfile.